Difference between Elastic Demand vs Inelastic Demand

 Conclusion

-The elasticity of demand plays a major role to determine the demand for the product/commodity with respect to the change in price.
-The commodity with more substitutes will have elastic demand due shifting of a customer from one product to another and a commodity with no or fewer substitutes will have inelastic demand due to the unavailability of options for the consumer.
-Necessary commodities always have superior demand due to the spending nature of consumers because the consumer spends a major portion of their income in necessary commodities.
+The elasticity of demand plays a major role in determining the demand for the product/commodity concerning the price change.
+The commodity with more substitutes will have elastic demand due shifting of a customer from one product to another.
+A commodity with no or fewer substitutes will have inelastic demand due to the unavailability of options for the consumer.
+Necessary commodities always have superior demand due to consumers’ spending because consumers spend a major portion of their income on necessary commodities.

 Recommended Articles